 Sadly, fish who live in the ocean are not free from cruelty.
 Every year billions of animals are pulled out of the water in huge nets to be killed for 'food'.
 As animals are pulled to the surface, many are crushed to death under the weight of so many other animals.
 Others suffer from burst eyes and organs due to the sudden change in pressure.
 Those who are not dead before they hit the boat deck, will suffer a slow and painful death from suffocation.
 Dr Brown says that the suffering of fish as they suffocate to death may even exceed that of human drowning, as it can go on for much longer.
 "The potential amount of cruelty we're inflicting is mind-boggling" says Dr Brown.
 What's more, fishing trawlers kill indiscriminately, meaning that they are also death traps for seals, sharks, dolphins and turtles.

 The good news is that we have the power to make the world a better place for fish.
 And it all comes down to what we put on our plates.
 It's an exciting time for animal-friendly food, as more and more people make the choice to take animals off their plate.
 You only need to look at this 100% cruelty-free 'fish' burger from Soul Burger in Sydney to believe it.

 Sydney-siders also have the pleasure of visiting Australia's first completely fish-free, fish and chip shop — Bliss & Chips in Newtown.
-Nationwide, Gardein meat-free products are finding their way onto shelves in IGAs, and their fishless fillets are mind-blowing.
+Nationwide, Quorn fish-free fingers are making their way into supermarkets, alongside a range of other meat-free products in the frozen section.

 For more tips on getting started eating cruelty-free, plus heaps of delicious recipes, order your free vegetarian starter kit today.